ktkt9898/Exceptions/README.md

 # ****************

 # OVERVIEW
-This program tests the validity of a file format in the form of exactly two integers in the first row and each subsequent row should contain exactly one double.
+This program tests the validity of a file format in the form of exactly two integers in the first row and each subsequent row should contain one white space separated double value.
 If the format is invalid, an appropriate exception will be thrown.

 # INCLUDED FILES AND FOLDERS
 Checker.java - source file